flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ---
-title: Deprecate `textScaleFactor` in favor of `TextScaler`
+title: Deprecate textScaleFactor in favor of TextScaler
 description: The `textScaleFactor` scalar is replaced by `TextScaler` in preparation for Android 14 nonlinear text scaling support.
 ---

 ## Summary

-In preparation for adopting the [Android 14 nonlinear font scaling][] feature, all occurrances of `textScaleFactor` in the Flutter framework have been deprecated and replaced by `TextScaler`.
+In preparation for adopting the [Android 14 nonlinear font scaling][] feature, all occurrences of `textScaleFactor` in the Flutter framework have been deprecated and replaced by `TextScaler`.

 ## Context

-Many platforms allow users to scale up / down textual contents globally in system preferences.
+Many platforms allow users to scale textual contents up or down globally in system preferences.
 In the past, the scaling strategy was captured as a single `double` value named `textScaleFactor`, as text scaling was proportional:
 `scaledFontSize = textScaleFactor x unScaledFontSize`.
-For example, When `textScaleFactor` is 2.0 and the developer-specified font size is 14.0, the actual font size is 2.0 x 14.0 = 28.0.
+For example, when `textScaleFactor` is 2.0 and the developer-specified font size is 14.0, the actual font size is 2.0 x 14.0 = 28.0.

-With the introduction of [Android 14 nonlinear font scaling][], larger text gets scaled at a lesser rate as compared to smaller text, to prevent excessive scaling of text that is already large enough.
+With the introduction of [Android 14 nonlinear font scaling][], larger text gets scaled at a lesser rate as compared to smaller text, to prevent excessive scaling of text that is already large.
 The `textScaleFactor` scalar value used by "proportional" scaling is not enough to represent this new scaling strategy.

 ## Description of change